 Colorfully costumed musicians, martial artists and dancers join them — along with a dragon! — for a beautiful and exciting celebration.
 You can also catch the performers on their way to and from the show site as they walk from Silly Symphony Swings to the waterfront performance area in Paradise Gardens Park.

 Be sure to check the Entertainment Guide for specific performance times and locations, but there are typically about four shows per day, every hour from noon until 4:15 p.m.
 You can find the procession at Paradise Gardens Park, on the waterfront.
-Take a look at last year's procession in the video below!
+Take a look at the 2019 procession in the video below!

 You can catch live musical and artistic performances by authentic Chinese, Korean and Vietnamese dancers and musicians throughout Paradise Gardens Park.
 Watch them perform while you enjoy some of the tasty foods from Paradise Garden Grill or any of the festival marketplaces.
 Look for signs with show times.